• Skip to primary navigation

 Dill Chickpea Salad

-Dill Chickpea Salad.
 Mashed chickpeas dressed in a delicious tangy mayo dressing with dill pickles and fresh dill!
-Ready in 10 minutes!
+This quick and easy Dill Chickpea Salad is ready in 10 minutes with simple ingredients.
+A great way to add more fiber into your diet!

 Dill Chickpea Salad